justinvos/COMPSCI340/COMPSCI340_Notes.md

 The **bootstrap program** or **firmware** is the initial program that is run when the computer is powered on.
 It is typically stored in ROM (read-only memory) or EEPROM (electrically erasable programmable read-only memory).
 It then locates the operating system kernal and loads it into memory.

 The **kernal** is the one program running at all times on the computer.
 It loads system processes and system daemons.

+**Monolithic** design has all components in one, allowing them to freely interact with each other.

+**Onion-layer** design seperates the components into various layers which simplifies verificaition, debugging but can be inefficient with lots of layers to traverse through.

+**Modular** design only loads components when needed.

+**Microkernals** includes the minimal amount of components in the operating system and all other components are user processes.